MichaelZhao21/jasper_jaguar_robotics/using-tensorflow.md

 //[Things to do after sampling]
 ```

 We create a new variable, `side`, to store the side of the gold mineral.
 The return value of `getMinerals()` is stored, and it is printed via telemetry.
-Then, the robot runs, until this value is used.
+If we do not detect 2 objects, then the loop will continue to run.
+After that, the robot runs until this value is used.

 ```java
 if (side == "Left") {